Child Tax Credit 2026: $2,200 Per Child Rules

 Key Takeaways

-- The 2026 CTC is $2,200 per qualifying child under 17, with up to $1,700 refundable through the ACTC — increased from $2,000 under OBBBA.
+- The 2026 CTC is $2,200 per qualifying child under 17, with up to $1,700 refundable through the ACTC — raised from $2,000 under OBBBA and permanent with 2027 inflation indexing.

-- Phase-outs begin at $400,000 MFJ / $200,000 single, reducing the credit by $50 per $1,000 above threshold.
-One child phases out completely at $444,000 MFJ.
+- Phase-outs begin at $400,000 MFJ / $200,000 single and cut the credit by $50 per $1,000 above threshold.
+The MFJ threshold is exactly 2× the single threshold — cleaner than most family credits.

-- Combined with the EITC (up to $8,231 for 3+ children) and state supplements (up to $3,200/child in Colorado), total family credits can exceed $15,000.
+- Combined with the EITC (up to $8,231 for three-plus children) and state supplements (up to $3,200/child in Colorado), total family credits can exceed $15,000 in the $20,000–$40,000 income range.

 2026 Credit Amounts and Qualifying Rules